Shape modes and jet formation on ultrasound-driven wall-attached bubbles: Introduction

-The present study focuses on describing the Faraday instability on ultrasound-driven wall-attached bubbles and the associated jetting phenomenon.
-We leverage phase-contrast x-ray synchrotron imaging and bright-field microscopy to capture the dynamics of micrometric gas bubbles on a rigid substrate under ultrasound from two orthogonal views.
-This dual view enables precise reconstruction of bubble shape modes and their evolution over time.
-X-ray imaging reduces refraction artifacts and reveals all bubble interfaces, including those on the distal side that are hidden in traditional back illumination.
-We identify four distinct consecutive regimes of bubble deformation and analyse the bubble breathing mode, the formation of meniscus waves, thresholds for Faraday instability and jetting, and the time evolution of shape modes amplitudes.
-Experimental results are compared with theoretical predictions and three-dimensional numerical simulations, providing insights into the mechanisms behind the investigated phenomena.
+While significant progress has been made in understanding oscillations and jetting in acoustically-driven free bubbles, the dynamics of wall-attached bubbles remain poorly understood.
+In particular, the selection and evolution of shape mode patterns in these bubbles have not been experimentally resolved in three dimensions, and the resulting shape mode-induced jetting has yet to be compared with that observed in free bubbles.
+The present study addresses this gap by examining bubbles, with radii around \SI{100}{\micro\meter}, in contact with a rigid substrate, subjected to low-frequency ultrasound.
+Building on the work of \cite{Fauconnier2020NonsphericalBubble}, which was limited to top-view imaging, we introduce a dual-imaging technique that combines bright-field microscopy with phase-contrast X-ray synchrotron imaging.
+This approach captures bubble dynamics from two orthogonal perspectives, providing visual access to the full 3D bubble shape.
+The X-ray modality minimises refraction artefacts and reveals all bubble folds, including those on the distal side that are hidden in traditional back illumination.
+This dual-view methodology enables, for the first time, direct observation of the formation, spectrum, and temporal evolution of Faraday instability leading up to jet formation in wall-attached bubbles.
+The results allow quantitative comparison with theoretical predictions and 3D numerical simulations, offering new insights into the mechanisms driving these complex phenomena.
 This paper is structured as follows.
-Section \ref{Sec2} outlines our experimental setup that combines x-ray synchrotron and conventional light sources to enable dual-view imaging.
+Section \ref{Sec2} outlines our experimental setup that combines X-ray synchrotron and conventional light sources to enable dual-view imaging.
 Section \ref{Sec3} outlines the theoretical framework for describing bubble deformations in contact with a wall and explores the permissible shape modes as a function of the wetting conditions.
 Section \ref{Sec4} provides an overview of the bubble response, breaking it down into four sequential regimes.
 Section \ref{Sec5} presents a quantitative experimental analysis of the four regimes, supplemented by comparisons with theoretical predictions and numerical simulations, and offers physical interpretations of the findings.
 Section \ref{Sec6} provides a comparison between the experimental visualisations and three-dimensional simulations of bubble dynamics generated using the boundary element method.